clearlinux/clear-linux-documentation/source/clear-linux/tutorials/aws-web/aws-web.rst

             Figure 8: :guilabel:`Launch Status`

    #.
 Once the :guilabel:`Launch Status` page changes to what is shown in
-      figure 9, select the :guilabel:`View Instances` button to view your :guilabel:`Instances` dashboard.
+      Figure 9, select the :guilabel:`View Instances` button to view your :guilabel:`Instances` dashboard.

       .. figure:: figures/aws-web-9.png